F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 	- non-type template parameters, unless they are references
 	- lambda expressions
 	- requires expressions and concept spetializations
 - *xvalue*, meaning expiring value.
-Exvalue expressions are:
+These valaues usually represent lvalues converted to rvalues.
+Xvalue expressions are:
-	- function call to functions returning rvalue reference (e.g., `std::move`).
+	- function call to functions returning rvalue reference (e.g., [`std::move`](https://en.cppreference.com/w/cpp/utility/move)).
 	- member object expression (`a.m`) if `a` is an rvlaue and `m` is a non-reference type
 - *glvalue* = *lvalue* `||` *xvalue*.
 - *rvalue* = *prvlaue* `||` *xvalue*.